Longitudinal Evaluation of Performance (LEP)

 A fully signed Summary of Performance sheet for each LEP block.

 It is the responsibility of trainees to ensure that LEP data is entered by the deadline dates (submissions can be made up until 23:59 of the deadline date).
-LEPs submitted after the block deadline will not be accepted except in exceptional circumstances which should be submitted in writing to the Dental Assessment Unit BEFORE the deadline date.
+LEPs submitted after the block deadline will not be included in that block.
 If a trainee does not meet the target number of LEPs for all blocks, the portfolio of that individual will be reviewed by the National Review Panel towards the end of the training year for a decision on whether or not to award Satisfactory Completion.